littensy/charm/README.md

 end)
 ```

-You can also set properties on the reactive value directly:
+You can also set properties on the reactive object directly:

 ```luau
 local id = reactive({ name = "John", surname = "Doe" })